SEAS offers funding options for domestic and international master's degree students through scholarships and fellowships.

 How to Apply

-For prospective students, please indicate your request for funding through the online application form as you apply for your select graduate program.
+There is no separate application for students to apply for master’s level funding opportunities.
+For prospective students, please indicate your request for funding consideration through the online application form as you apply for your select graduate program.

-For current students, funding opportunities are available through your academic department and professors.
-Please inquire directly to your program office or faculty advisor.
+For current students, funding opportunities may be available through your academic department and professors.
+Please inquire directly with your program office or faculty advisor.